50 Everyday Habits That Can Make You Look Younger

 Forget aging gracefully—here's how to age youthfully.
 Keep a healthy glow, a spring in your step, and a radiant appearance with tips from the experts.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Young, middle-aged, and older individuals studied thousands of photographs and were asked to guess the age of models with various facial expressions.
 Neutral expressions yielded the most accurate results, and fearful expressions made subjects look older; happy faces were rated as younger than they really were.

 Sorbitol, which gives grapes, berries, plums, and pears their sweetness, is a humectant, a substance that attracts water when applied to the skin, helping it absorb and retain moisture.

 Touch up your hair

 As we age, our hair changes.
-“It often becomes coarser in texture and more dry,” says hairstylist Jenna Mast.
-Heat styling can damage hair, so try air drying an only use an iron around your face.
+“It often becomes coarser in texture and drier,” says hairstylist Jenna Mast.
+Heat styling can damage hair, so try air drying and only use an iron around your face.
 Whether you have your hair washed at home or at a salon, use deep conditioning treatments regularly to combat dryness.
-Here’s what your facial wrinkles are trying to tell you.

 Frame your face